Yiin/reactive-proxy-state/docs/api/watch.md

 // By default, deep: true - so it watches nested properties watch(user, (newUser, oldUser) => {
   console.log('User changed:', newUser, oldUser);
+  // Note: When watching a reactive object deeply,
+  // newUser and oldUser will be the same object reference.
+  // The callback triggers because a mutation occurred *within* the object.
 });

 user.address.city = 'Boston';